 Every bot dialog can be linked to an Intent.
 When a user is entering free-form text, it is analysed by the NLP model.
 If the model recognises an intent with a high enough accuracy (above the threshold), the user will get the bot dialog coupled to that intent.
 Multiple bot dialogs can reuse the same intent by using different

 Contextsettings.
 A dialog state can only be linked to one Intent.

 Input contexts give more information about when exactly an intent can be used.
 If you specify an input context and the linked intent is recognised, the bot will check if the input context is active and act accordingly: combine multiple required contexts for sub flows in flows.

 To set a required context for a certain bot dialog, type the name of your context in the

-Search or create required context field.
-If it doesn't exist a new context is created.
-An existing context is re-used.
-You can also click on the available contexts to select one.
+Search or create required contextfield.
+If it doesn't exist, a new context will be created.
+An existing context will be reused.
+You can also click on the available contexts in order to select one.

-If the required context is not active, this dialog state will not be reached, even though the intent linked to it was recognised.
+- If the required context is not active, this dialog state will not be shown, even though the intent linked to it was recognised.

-If the required context is active, the dialog state will be reached.
+- If the required context is active, the dialog state will be shown.

 Every bot, when created, has a set of standard bot dialogs.

 The Bot Disabled bot dialog will only be triggered if you explicitly disable your bot.
 You can do this in the 'Settings > Bot' page.
 Let's say you want to disable the bot for 1 day, then you can show a message like 'At this moment I can not help you further, please contact our support service through <email> or call us on <phone> if you have any questions' in that bot dialog.